Dill-PICL/NLP-Plant-Phenotypes/README.md

 For preprocessing, merging and analysis of datasets are available in this repository:

+## Pre-reqs
+1. openjdk
+2. gcc and R modules for running the scripts

 The next step is to Install the required packages